The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

 Other than that, just be *very* careful about exactly what the test cases are expecting.
 Outputs must be perfect! "hello there" and "Hello there!" are *not* equal.
 And if you're confused about what a question is asking for, check what the tests literally expect.
 We've included a `playground.js` file and script, don't forget to install and test frequently!

 Good luck!

-### Get Set Up

-For guidance on setting up and submitting this assignment, refer to the Marcy lab School Docs How-To guide for [Working with Short Response and Coding Assignments](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/how-tos/working-with-assignments#what-is-a-swe-sr-assignment).

 ## Questions